 - In a small mixing bowl thoroughly whisk the flour, cocoa powder, xanthan gum, baking soda and salt.

-- In a medium sized mixing bowl, cream the butter and sugar together until smooth.
+- In a medium sized mixing bowl, cream the butter and sugarss together until smooth.

 - Add the egg yolks, milk and vanilla and beat until smooth.